CIRCUS ARTS THERAPY® TRAINING

 - identify the physical, mental, and social benefits of using aerial exercises in a therapeutic session

-- be able to create a basic skill progression plan for a specific client
+- be able to create a basic aerial skill progression on your chosen apparatus & lesson plan for a recreational adaptive class or a specific student or therapy client

 By the end of Basic Ground Training, Learners should be able to: